WHAT WE DO

 EMPOWERING PEOPLE TO MEANINGFULLY CONNECT AND LEND SUPPORT

-R U OK? is a public health promotion charity that encourages people to stay connected and have conversations that can help others through difficult times in their lives.
+R U OK? is a national suicide prevention charity and registered public health promotion that encourages people to stay connected and have conversations that can help others through difficult times.

 Our work focuses on building the motivation, confidence and skills of the help-giver – the person who can have a meaningful conversation with someone who is struggling with life.